Difference Between NSE and BSE

 What is the difference between Nifty and Sensex?

-Now that you have a comprehensive understanding of NSE and BSE, their features, similarities, and differences, let's examine the differences between Nifty and Sensex.
+Now that you have a comprehensive understanding of the differences between NSE and BSE, their features, and similarities, let's examine the differences between Nifty and Sensex.

 Nifty, also called the Nifty 50, tracks the top 50 companies from the NSE, providing a broader perspective of the market.
 On the other hand, Sensex represents the 30 largest and most prominent firms listed on the BSE.
 While both these indices provide insights into the Indian stock market, they vary in terms of their constituent companies and areas of focus.